 Childnet education manager, Caroline Hurst says: ‘Parents shouldn’t forget that however fast social networks change, they still have the life skills to teach kids how to use them sensibly.
 So feel more confident than you probably do!’

 In 2017 Facebook released a new version of Facebook Messenger – Facebook Messenger Kids, which doesn't require phone numbers.
 Kids can only connect with parent-approved contacts and messages don't disappear so can be checked if necessary.

 How much is too much?

 If you find yourself saying yes to some of these questions, it may be time to re-set the limits

-· Are kids more interested in sitting alone on an iPad than seeing real friends or going out?
+· Are kids more interested in sitting alone on a tablet than seeing real friends or going out?

 · Are they getting physical problems linked to hunching over screens, like sore eyes or back pain?